-- Are you willing for your partner to be more independent and make her own choices? - Are you willing to stop using your partner's energy to make yourself feel better? - Are you willing to free up your time to take more of the physical and emotional heavy lifting?
+- Is your partner willing for you to be more independent and make your own choices? - Is your partner willing to stop using your energy to make themselves feel better? - Is your partner willing to free up their time to take more of the physical and emotional heavy lifting?

 Caitlin Moran compares perimenopause to coming off Ecstasy.
-Your partner once buzzed with love and energy, hugging everyone in a bubble of bliss, now the trip is over and she's coming back down to earth with a thump.
+While you once buzzed with love and energy, hugging everyone in a bubble of bliss, now the trip is over and you are coming back down to earth with a thump.